jvrana/caldera/README.md

 # Pyro-GraphNets

-Deep learning for graphical models.
+Deep learning package for learning on graphical data.

 ## Installation